-In March 2014, we and HPS Investment Partners, LLC (formerly Highbridge Principal Strategies, LLC) ("HPS"), sponsored Watford Re.
-Arch Re Bermuda invested \$100.0 million and acquired approximately 11% of Watford Re and a warrant to purchase additional common equity.
-Watford Re's strategy is to combine a diversified reinsurance and insurance business with a disciplined investment strategy comprised primarily of non-investment grade credit assets.
+In 2014 we and HPS Investment Partners, LLC (formerly Highbridge Principal Strategies, LLC) ("HPS"), sponsored the formation of Watford Re.
+Arch Re Bermuda invested \$100.0 million and acquired 2,500,000 common shares, approximately 11%, of Watford Re and a warrant to purchase up to 975,503 additional common shares.
+Watford Re's strategy is to combine a diversified reinsurance and insurance business with a disciplined investment strategy comprised primarily of noninvestment grade credit assets.
 Watford Re has its own management and board of directors and is responsible for the overall profitability of its results.
-Arch Re Bermuda has appointed two directors to serve on the six person board of directors of Watford Re.
+Arch Re Bermuda has appointed two directors to serve on the nine person board of directors of Watford Re.
 We performed an analysis of Watford Re and concluded that Watford Re is a variable interest entity and that we are the primary beneficiary of Watford Re.
 As such, 100% of the results of Watford Re are included in our consolidated financial statements.

-In January 2017, we and Kelso & Company ("Kelso") sponsored Premia Re.
+In 2017 we and Kelso & Company ("Kelso") sponsored the formation of Premia Re.
 Premia Re's strategy is to reinsure or acquire companies or reserve portfolios in the non-life property and casualty insurance and reinsurance run-off market.
 Arch Re Bermuda and certain Arch co-investors invested \$100.0 million and acquired approximately 25% of Premia Re as well as warrants to purchase additional common equity.
 Affiliates of Kelso invested \$300.0 million and acquired the balance of Premia Re as well as warrants to purchase additional common equity.
 Arch Re Bermuda is providing a 25% whole account quota share reinsurance treaty on business written by Premia Re, and subsidiaries of Arch Capital are providing certain administrative and support services to Premia Re, in each case pursuant to separate multi-year agreements.
 Arch Re Bermuda has appointed two directors to serve on the seven person board of directors of Premia Re.